top of page

 SØREN KJÆRGAARD

-Søren Kjærgaards work as a pianist, composer and improviser encompasses a variety of settings ranging from his trans-Atlantic trio with drummer Andrew Cyrille and bassist Ben Street, to the duo collaboration with Torben Ulrich, the 82 year old legendary Danish tennis player and inter-disciplinary artist.
-Kjærgaard has received numerous awards and grants, including three Danish Music Award nominations (’06, ’09), a Danish Arts Council Prize Award (’10) for the album “Open Opus” with Kjærgaard/Street/Cyrille and his third trio release “Femklang” with Street and Cyrille was selected as Album Of The Year 2011 in The New York Jazz Record.
+Søren Kjærgaard is a versatile pianist, composer, and improviser who has collaborated with a diverse range of musicians and artists, including legendary Danish tennis player and interdisciplinary artist Torben Ulrich.
+He has received multiple Danish Music Award nominations and a Danish Arts Council Prize Award for his work, including the album "Open Opus" with Kjærgaard/Street/Cyrille, which received critical acclaim.
+His third trio release "Femklang" with Street and Cyrille was selected as Album Of The Year 2011 in The New York Jazz Record.

 HOMEPAGE SØREN